-Next up is Santa Carota, which is where we currently get most of our steers from.
-If you haven’t heard, the ranchers drop trucks of carrots into the fields, and the cattle lap it up.
+Next up is Santa Carota, pasture raised beef from Southern California and if you haven’t heard, the ranchers drop trucks of carrots into the fields, and the cattle lap it up.
 The natural sugar and beta carotene from the carrot finish elevates it slightly above the regular grass finished beef in our opinion, especially once we’ve had it in the aging fridge for a few weeks.
 We get a little funky with this one but nothing too crazy.
 You should notice the slightly beefier umami flavours and succulent texture on this beef.

-Last but not least we offer a grass fed and finished option, from either Niman or MarinSun farms.
-Grass finished beef gets no help from the sugar in grain so it won’t have as much marbling as Prime and the texture can be a touch chewier, but certainly not tough in the same sense.
+Last but not least we offer a grass fed and finished option, from MarinSun farms CA. Grass finished beef gets no help from the sugar in grain so it won’t have as much marbling as Prime.
+They do pasture their animals for much longer up there which produces a dark red rich colour and a flavour we can only describe as how beef should taste.
 We’ll age these for a good month so you can expect a bit of tenderness and a rich earthy flavour from them.

 SHOULD YOU TAKE AN AGED RIB OF BEEF?